 Where to Stay in Hargeisa

-Where to Eat (as a vegan)
+Where to Eat (As a Vegan)

 My savior was a Yemeni restaurant where I basically had all of my meals and made some new friends too.
 More about this in the next paragraph…